-The Chief Executive receives fee payments pursuant to his appointment as Returning Officer at elections.
-The fees paid in vary according to type of election, the size of the electorate and number of postal voters.
+The Head of Legal and Democratic Services receives fee payments pursuant to their appointment as Returning Officer at elections.
+The fees paid vary according to the type of election, the size of the electorate and the number of postal voters.

-Fee payments for national and European elections are set by central government and are, in effect, not paid by the Council, as the fees are reclaimed.
+Fee payments for national, referenda and other elections are set by central government and are, in effect, not paid by the Council, as the fees are reclaimed.
 Separate payments are made to the Deputy Returning Officer(s) and other members of staff who work as part of the elections team, and are commensurate with time spent undertaking election duties.